NahuelArg/Editor-de-texto-with-Java/README.md

 # My-first-proyect
 my first proyect.
-It is a text editor with menu and menuItems Mi primer proyecto
+It is a text editor with a menu and some menuItems. was created with Java Language.
-Nahuel